rasterio/rasterio/docs/topics/vsi.rst

 have no other scheme.

-To access a dataset in a local ZIP file like the one in Rasterio's test suite, preprend ``zip`` to the URI of the local file and add the interior path to the dataset after a ``!`` character.
+To access a dataset in a local ZIP file like the one in Rasterio's test suite, prepend ``zip`` to the URI of the local file and add the interior path to the dataset after a ``!`` character.
 For example:

 .. code-block:: python